 By Mayo Clinic Staff

 Frittata is an Italian omelet with cheese, meat or vegetables mixed into the eggs rather than folded inside the eggs.
-This omelet makes for a special breakfast or an easy supper.

 Number of servings Serves 4